Bridgette Wessels (Principal Investigator)

 Before joining the project Peter was Assistant Director of AV Festival, a leading international festival of contemporary art, film and music, based in North East England.
 Peter received his PhD in Fine Art from Newcastle University (2016).
 Previously, Peter taught Art History at Newcastle University and worked on the production of film festivals, biennials and international events.

-Matthew Hanchard (Research Assistant)
+Matthew Hanchard (Research Associate)

 Katherine Rogers (Digital Humanities Developer)